 Cream cheese Frosting

-In a medium-size mixing bowl, beat the soft cream cheese with butter using an electric beater.
+In a medium-size mixing bowl, beat the softened cream cheese with butter using an electric beater.
 Beat for about 1 minute, until creamy and fluffy.

 Stop beater and add powdered erythritol.
 Beat again to combine.